 Margin is one of the reasons Forex trading has become so common and popular nowadays.
 It allows traders even with little capital to participate in what would usually be hundred thousand dollar trades at the minimum.
 However, margin can also turn into a poison pill when you’re on the wrong side of the market.
 When this happens, your broker will ask you to top up your account balance to keep your account from being wiped out.

-The word margin call comes from the call brokers would make in the and 20th century to their clients about their account being almost wiped out.
+The word margin call comes from the call brokers would make in the 20th century to their clients about their accounts being almost wiped out.
 Nowadays, the margin call can be through a voice call, but it is more often by email, although the Forex trading platforms also show a warning if the margin call is reached.

 About margin and margin call

 There are various terms you will have to understand first before we look at how you can avoid margin calls:

 What is margin?

 To understand the concept of margin, you can think about it as a mortgage down payment or a loan.
 The initial deposit or collateral offered allows you to gain access to a higher-valued asset.
 The same is true for leverage, which acts as a good faith deposit to grant you access to the funds required for the trade.

 In Forex, currency pairs are traded in lots, and one standard lot is worth $100,000.
 For most traders, this amount of money would be hard to raise for just a single trade, but margin can help you.
 Let’s take the example of a Forex broker who offers leverage at 100:1; to trade one lot, you would only need $1,000 which would turn to a notional value of $100,000 thanks to leverage.